HyDeFuse: Provably Convergent Denoiser-Driven Hyperspectral Fusion: Fusion Algorithm

-By construction, \( \K^{(b)}_{ij} \) takes on large values when pixels $i$ and $j$ and the corresponding patches \( \p_i \) and \( \p_j \) are close.
-A box function could be used instead of a hat function in~\eqref{eq:defKb}; the latter guarantees that the kernel matrix is positive semidefinite~\cite{sreehari2016plug}.
-In the standard construction of a kernel denoiser~\cite{milanfar}, the weight matrix is obtained by normalizing $\K^{(b)}$,
+By construction, \( \K^{(b)}_{ij} \) takes on large values when pixels $i$ and $j$ and the corresponding patches \( \p_i \) and \( \p_j \) are similar.
+A simple box function could be used instead of a hat function in~\eqref{eq:defKb}; however, the latter guarantees that the kernel matrix is positive semidefinite~\cite{sreehari2016plug}.